apt105/Meshtastic/website/docs/software/device/remote-admin.md

 Complete URL (includes all channels): https://www.meshtastic.org/d/#CgUYAyIBAQopIiAdbsTecxuI1u-voyGwOicsKaPt5ICG23ONsjH-vk5CaCoFYWRtaW4
 ```

 Notice that now we have a new secondary channel.
 Also, the "--info" option prints out TWO URLs.
-The "complete URL" includes all of the channels this node understands.
+The "Complete URL" includes all of the channels this node understands.
 You should consider this URL something you should be very cautious about sharing.
 In the case of remote adminstration, you only need the node you want to adminster and the node you are locally connected to know this new "admin" channel.

 ## Sharing the admin channel with other nodes